What does the Bible say about Homosexuality? Helps on answering pro-homosexuality arguments.

 • Is there any hope?
 Answer: Christ Jesus came into the world to save sinners.
 Where we differ from those pushing this agenda is what Christ said to the woman caught in adultery: Go and sin no more.
 Only a saved sinner can obtain God's help in such a command!
 We do not judge homosexuals, we merely give the warning that God does judge.
 He also judges the religious unregenerate man or woman.
 In love we point the reader to the cross of Christ, where sin's penalty was paid, Christ is risen from the dead.
 Repent and believe the gospel, and look to the Lord for help in overcoming sin.
 No one reading this is beyond reach.
 What about hope for those who don't want Christ and Christianity?
 This is a harder question, for these we cannot say much except to suggest that a culture is healthier when it is moral and has foundations of right and wrong.

 • What about the inconsistency of "Christians" who have committed other sexual sins like adultery and fornication?
 Answer: We quote here from Peter who says "the dog returns to its vomit and the sow to wallowing in the mire" (2 Peter 2:22).
 There are those who profess to be Christians that practice sin, and they may or may not be converted.
 If they are dogs they return to their vomit eventually and stay there.
 If they are sheep, they return to the fold, under the discipline of God.
 Sometimes it is hard to tell, and for this we are sorry.
 God scourges every one that He receives, so time is the great sorter-out of such things.
 The Christian is told to shun the willful sinning "brother" who is unrepentant.
 There is a great danger, we find in 1 John 3, of them that "practice unrighteousness" because they are not born of God.
 One has said quaintly: It is not the perfection of one's life, but the direction of a life, that provides evidence of regeneration.
 Lastly, truth isn't invalidated because of human frailty.
-If human failure and even hypocrisy negates truth, then all standards of right and wrong can fall in in trash heap.
+If human failure and even hypocrisy negates truth, then all standards of right and wrong can fall in a trash heap.

 • Why don't we just let people love one another?
 This sounds good on the surface, but there is an individual and cultural degradation that happens with tolerated sin.
 The downward progression of Romans 1 can be traced and confirmed; the widespread perversion of the males in Sodom gives warning.
 These things tell us that it is not a benign thing to wink at sin.
 Love actually does what is harder; it says "no", it says "this is wrong."
-And it must be emphasized that a very small portion of the homosexual activity is the supposed "love" between two persons.
+And it must be emphasized that a very small portion of the homosexual activity is the supposed committed long-lasting "love" between two persons.
 The frequency & multitude of partners in homosexual surveys is astonishing.
 Look it up.
 On second thought, do not.
 Protect your thought life.
-Also, with regard to "leaving people be", the aggression of the Gay agenda, is where the true aggression lies.
+Also, with regard to "leaving people be", the aggression of the gay agenda, is where the true aggression lies.
 We speak the truth in love, and God judges.

 A hard topic indeed.
 But it is not impossible to know the truth, despite the downright false teaching out there which seeks to redefine sin and make it acceptable.
 Last note from a fellow sinner: